Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 If you are a vendor who delivers taxable goods using your own vehicle or personnel to a customer in a state where you have a sales tax nexus:

 - If you do not have a sales tax nexus in your customer’s state, you are generally not required to collect sales tax on the transaction, including any delivery charges, regardless of who performs the delivery.
-The customer, in such cases, may be responsible for paying use tax directly to their state.
+In such cases, the customer may be responsible for paying use tax directly to their state.

 Scenario 2: Third-Party Common Carrier Delivers Goods (e.g., UPS, FedEx, USPS)